 “The kitchen is the castle.
 This is where we spend our happiest moments and find the joy of being family.” – Mario Batali

 There is something entirely refreshing and life-giving about a clean, uncluttered kitchen counter.
-In fact, it is one of my favorite benefits of a minimalist lifestyle.
-It sets tone and culture for the home.
+In fact, it is one of my favorite benefits of minimalist living.
+It sets the tone and culture for the home.
 It communicates calm and order.
 It promotes opportunity and possibility (who enjoys cooking in a cluttered kitchen?).
 It saves time and promotes cleanliness.

-Yet it is one of the most difficult places in the home to keep uncluttered.
-There are, of course, several reasons for this challenge:
+Yet kitchen counter organization is one of the most difficult things to get started with.
+There are, of course, several reasons maintaining a minimalist kitchen is so hard:

 - The kitchen is hard-wired as a natural gathering place for the family.